pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

-# Part2: Dive Deeper into GitHub Actions
+# Part2: Dive Deeper into GitHub Actions -- Work in Progress
 GitHub Actions workflows are code so we need to consider versioning, troubleshooting and test the code.

 ## Examples: Modern Apps Ninja GitHub Actions